albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 .. note::

     The LNMPLN format is only understood by *Little Navmap*.
     Do not try to load it into simulators or add-ons.

+    Consider exported flight plan files as disposable since almost all the export formats have limitations resulting in data loss.
+Remember that you can always restore them by loading the original LNMPLN file and exporting again.

 See :ref:`lnmpln-file-format` for a detailed description of the format.